-Doctor’s note of absence may be required if campus determines
+- A doctor’s note of absence may be required if campus determines.

-- Doctor’s note can be directly emailed or faxed from doctor’s office to campus
+- A doctor’s note can be directly emailed or faxed from doctor’s office to campus.

 ALL non-documented absences will show as unexcused until appropriate documentation is received.
 ALL forms of documentation will ONLY be accepted within 2 weeks of the absence.